 Van is a proud Wisconsin Badger with a B.S. in Psychology and a certificate in Global Health.
 Before joining the team, she served as an AmeriCorps VISTA at a legal assistance non-profit helping low-income individuals in the Chicago area with public benefits issues.
-In addition to some experience in early/elementary education, she has worked as an undergraduate research assistant at the Center for Investigating Healthy Minds in Madison.
-Currently, Van assists with projects and study assessments in Dr. Chen’s asthma study and Dr. Miller’s My World My Heart study.
+In addition to experience in early/elementary education, she has worked as an undergraduate research assistant at the Center for Investigating Healthy Minds in Madison.
+Currently, Van assists with coordinating projects and study assessments.

 Wet Lab Staff